Indian diaspora: Non-resident Indian (NRI)

-Strictly asserting, the term says non-resident refers only to the tax status of a citizen who, as per section 6 of The Income-tax Act, 1961, has not resided in India for a specified period for the purposes of the Income Tax Act.
+Strictly, the term non-resident Indian refers only to the tax status of an Indian citizen who, as per section 6 of The Income-tax Act, 1961, has not resided in India for a specified period for the purposes of the Income Tax Act.
 The rates of income tax are different for persons who are "resident in India" and for NRIs.
 For the purposes of the Income Tax Act, "residence in India" requires stay in India of at least 182 days in a financial year or 365 days spread out over four consecutive years and at least 60 days in that year.
 According to the act, any Indian citizen who does not meet the criteria as a "resident of India" is a non-resident of India and is treated as NRI for paying income tax.

-NRI status do not restrict some one to invest in India.
-Currency trading, also known as currency trading or foreign exchange trading, is a global market where all the foreign currency from across the globe are traded, bought and sold.
-The market for foreign exchange is the largest in the world.
-The market has an average trading volume of over 5 trillion dollars a day.
-Through FET NRI money can be invested.
+Seafarers are not considered NRIs.
+However, as they work out of India, often for more than 182 days, their income is taxed as that of NRIs while they enjoy all the other rights of a citizen.

+Person of Indian Origin (PIO)

+A Person of Indian Origin (PIO) means a foreign citizen (except a national of Pakistan, Afghanistan, Bangladesh, China, Iran, Bhutan, Sri Lanka and/or Nepal), who: